Statues of Cynisca: Cynisca’s Olympic background

 Cynisca’s birth and death dates are unknown.
 However, her brother, Agesilaus, king of Sparta, was around 48 years old in 396, placing Cynisca in roughly the same age range.
 Thus, she was no longer a young princess, but she also never married.

 It is also likely that Cynisca was not actually present for her own Olympic victories.
 She did not ride the chariot herself.
 Rather, she was the owner and trainer of the horses, and the rider functioned like a modern-day jockey in horse racing.

 Further, women were not allowed in Olympia during the celebration (specifically gynaikes which is in contrast to parthenoi, or young, unmarried women).
 The punishment for women caught at an Olympic gathering was to be “hurled from Mount Typaion.”
-As such, Cynisca during her victories was most likely not at the event or at the Olympia at all.
+As such, Cynisca during her victories was most likely not at the event or at Olympia at all.
 But this should not diminish her role in the victory, as she was “an expert in equestrian matters.”